Open/Close Menu We're All Your Walls Need

 CALL US NOW: 951.695.5588

-Here are expert tips that you can use to make all the festivities that come with holidays a bit easier.
+Here are expert tips that you can use to get your home ready for the holidays.
 We divide them into; interior design and exterior design.

-1. Creating a Good First Impression In Your Interior
+Creating a Good First Impression On Your Interior

 Like everything else, the first impression counts.
 Although this applies to your whole property, the interior of your house matters the most.
-There are rooms that warrant a little bit more investment and focus than others.
+Some rooms warrant more investment and focus than others.
 By this, we are talking about the living room, kitchen, bathroom, and bedrooms.

 • Living Room

-When it comes to the living room, comfort should be your main priority, followed by style.
-It is the place you and your family, as well as your guests, want to rest and relax.
-Therefore, you need to make sure your room oozes comfort in all its spheres- from walls and ceiling to floors and furniture.
+Regarding the living room, comfort should be your main priority, followed by style.
+It is where you, your family, and your guests want to rest and relax.
+Therefore, you must ensure your room oozes comfort in all its spheres- from walls and ceilings to floors and furniture.

-First, you need to invest in long, comfortable sofas that your family and guests can sit and lie on.
+First, you must invest in long, comfortable sofas that your family and guests can sit and lie on.
 Do not take shortcuts when choosing sofas.

-TIP: Go for those with removable, washable covers for ease of cleaning and maintenance.
-Also, go for those with brightly colored materials to give your room more character and inviting appearance.
+TIP: Go for removable, washable covers for easy cleaning and maintenance.
+Also, go for those with brightly colored materials to give your room more character and an inviting appearance.

 You will also want to position the furniture in a “U” shape or circle to allow your family or guests to converse easily.
-Also, create a décor theme by either scattering cushions around your living room or having a wall work.
+Also, create a décor theme by either scattering cushions around your living room.
+A few minor changes can help get your living room ready for the holidays.

-Furniture-wise, go with oak as it is easier to match most interior themes.
-You don’t have to go for the most expensive ones since they are likely to get scratched while the kids play around the house.
+wise, go with oak, as it is easier to match most interior themes.
+You don’t have to go for the most expensive ones since they will likely get scratched while the kids play around the house.
 There are many cheaper options you can go for that are equally robust and great-looking as expensive ones.
-You just need to look around.
+You need to look around.

-Also, ensure that there is plenty of storage points to keep clutter to a minimum.
+Also, ensure plenty of storage points to keep clutter to a minimum.
 Use coffee tables and TV stands with cabinets to hide game consoles, books, remotes, etc.

-To add to your living room design, don’t forget the lightings and wall designs.
-How do you ensure your wall designs and lightings complement and accentuate your living room design?
+Remember the lighting and wall designs to add to your living room design.
+How do you ensure your wall and lighting complement and accentuate your living room design?

-Well, your empty walls are filled with possibilities, and a few creative additions can make your house feel homey.
-Here are wall décor ideas you can try to refresh your space;
+Your empty walls are filled with possibilities, and a few creative additions can make your house feel homey.

 • Gallery wall.
-You can add color and personality with a gallery wall.
+You can add color and personality to a gallery wall.
 Display a collection of photographs or art.
-Opt for cohesive frames and bring a collection of decorative variations to mix things up.
-You can even an extended gallery wall to the ceiling to make your room look larger
+Opt for cohesive frames and bring a group of decorative variations to mix things up.
+You can even see an extended gallery wall to the ceiling to make your room look larger.

 • Accent your wall.
-Besides adding arts and photographs, decorate with wall works.
-Also, think about how you can creatively transform your ceiling with wallpaper or repainting
+Besides adding art and photographs, decorate with wall works.
+Also, think about how you can creatively transform your ceiling with wallpaper or repainting.

 Ambient lighting is a diffused background light that fills your room.
-It may fill your living room but may not be sufficient for activities such as reading.
-Chandeliers, pendant lights, and ceiling fan light kits are some of the ambient lights.
+It may fill your living room but may need to be more for activities such as reading.
+Some of the ambient lights are chandeliers, pendant lights, and ceiling fan light kits.

 Task lighting shines bright on a specific task to highlight something.
 You can have it focus over a table, cozy corner, wall work, etc. This can take the form of desk/table lamps, full-spectrum lamps, swing-arm lamps, etc.

-Accent lightings are more of decorative lights and add subtle touches to your living room lighting.
+Accent lightings are more decorative and add subtle touches to your living room lighting.
 They include picture lights to highlight artwork, up-lights shining upwards, or accent lamps.

 • Kitchen

-Keep in mind that kitchens can be expensive to renovate, which is why you have to plan well in advance.
-There are a few things you can do to revamp your kitchen including;
+Remember that kitchens can be expensive to renovate, so you have to plan well in advance.
+There are a few things you can do to revamp your kitchen, including;

 • Minimizing clutter by having trays and baskets to store your kitchen essentials such as utensils, spices, towels, etc.